Best for small businesses that want a free start4.4From Free tier; from ~$9/moSetmore

 Best for small businesses that want a free start4.4From Free tier; from ~$9/moFree tier for one user; paid plans add staff, payments, and reminders.
 Popular with salons, clinics, and local service businesses.

-Best for small businesses that want customization4.4From From ~$8/moCustom forms and industry templates at a lower price than Acuity.
+Best for small businesses that want customization4.4From ~$8/moCustom forms and industry templates at a lower price than Acuity.
 Good for small teams that need more control over the booking experience.

 Best for small businesses already using Square4.3From Included with SquareBooking built into Square so schedule and payments stay in one place.
 No extra subscription if you already use Square for POS or invoicing.